 Digital Object Identifier (DOI)

 Plumlee, Matt D. and Ware, Colin, "Integrating Multiple 3D Views through Frame-of-reference Interaction" (2003).
-Center for Coastal and Ocean Mapping.
+Coordinated and Multiple Views in Exploratory Visualization (CMV).
 289.